-22.1 When Macquarie Generation requires employees to transfer to a temporary headquarters, it must provide them with reasonable board and lodging wherever practicable at its own expense if the period of temporary transfer means that they must be absent from their homes overnight.

-Under these circumstances, Macquarie Generation must also pay each employee an allowance of \$1.50 for each night's absence.

-22.2 Alternatively, employees may arrange their own accommodation.
-Macquarie Generation must pay them an allowance for the accommodation at a rate determined by Macquarie Generation.
+- 22.1 When Macquarie Generation requires employees to transfer to a temporary headquarters, it must provide them with reasonable board and lodging wherever practicable at its own expense if the period of temporary transfer means that they must be absent from their homes overnight. - Under these circumstances, Macquarie Generation must also pay each employee an allowance of \$1.50 for each night's absence. - 22.2 Alternatively, employees may arrange their own accommodation.
+Macquarie Generation must pay them an allowance for the accommodation at a rate determined from time to time by the Australian Taxation Office (ATO) for the location.